mtlynch/mtlynch.io/_posts/2017-06-10-greenpithumb.md

 We mentioned the multimeter, but our experience got significantly better as we invested in better tooling.

-For long time, we were very resistant to buy electronics equipment that we might not use beyond this project.
+For a long time, we were very resistant to buy electronics equipment that we might not use beyond this project.

 An inexpensive multimeter (todo: link) proved to be a very valuable tool in testing assumptions about the wiring when components failed.